-If the tow operator has begun driving off with your vehicle, they can proceed to the tow yard and you may be charged the full tow fee.
+If the tow operator has begun driving off with your vehicle, they can proceed to the tow yard and you may be charged

 5. All trespass towing companies must display the "Trespass Tow Bill of Rights" at the business location.
-If your vehicle is towed, the Trespass Tow Bill of Rights provides you with some of the rights available to you.
+If your vehicle is towed, the Trespass Tow Bill of Rights provides you with some of the rights

-These are just a few useful tips the City of Gainesville hopes will help you in case your vehicle is towed.
+These are just a few useful tips the City of Gainesville hopes will help you in case your